MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   - [Certificate based authentication](app-only-auth-powershell-v2.md) for Security & Compliance PowerShell (version 2.0.6-Preview5 or later).
   - The [Get-ConnectionInformation](/powershell/module/exchange/get-connectioninformation) cmdlet for REST-based connections (version 2.0.6-Preview7 or later).
   - The _SkipLoadingFormatData_ switch on the **Connect-ExchangeOnline** cmdlet for REST-based connections (version 2.0.6-Preview8 or later).
+- The _DelegatedOrganization_ parameter works in the **Connect-IPPSSession** cmdlet as long as you also use the _AzureADAuthorizationEndpointUri_ parameter in the command.
 - Certain cmdlets that used to prompt for confirmation in specific scenarios no longer do so.
 By default, the cmdlet will run to completion.
 - The format of the error returned from failed cmdlet execution has been slightly modified.
 The exception now contains additional data (for example, the exception type), and the `FullyQualifiedErrorId` does not contain the `FailureCategory`.
 The format of the error is subject to further modification.